Kinugasa Station

 Kinugasa Station (衣笠駅, Kinugasa-eki) is a passenger railway station in located in the city of Yokosuka, Kanagawa, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kinugasa Station is served by the Yokosuka Line.
-It is located 19.3 km from Ōfuna Station, and 68.7 km from the Tokyo Station.
+It is located 19.3 km from Ōfuna Station, and 68.7 km from the start of the line at Tokyo Station.

 Station layout

 The station consists of a single island platform connected to the station building by an underground passage.
 The station can accommodate trains of up to 11 cars long.
 Because the Yokosuka line is only one track between the neighboring Yokosuka Station and Kurihama station, trains stop at this station to allow other trains to pass.
 There was once a short holding track beside the station, but it has been removed.
 The station is staffed.
 In an effort to make the station barrier free, a wheelchair-accessible toilet, Braille signs, and elevators have been installed.

 History

 Kinugasa Station opened on 1 April 1944 as a station on the Japan National Railways (JNR).
 Freight operations were discontinued from February 1, 1961.
 The station came under the management of JR East upon the privatization of the Japan National Railways (JNR) on April 1, 1987.
 Station operations are now managed by the East Japan Eco Access Co., Ltd under contract from JR East.